indrayudd/AgenTUI/README.md

 - **Intent-aware routing** that classifies each prompt as conversational, filesystem, notebook, or mixed so the agent responds naturally when no tools are needed and plans multi-step work when they are.
 - **Notebook IQ** – `ipynb_create`, `ipynb_patch`, `ipynb_run`, `ipynb_analyze`, and the new `ipynb_artifacts` tool let the agent create, edit, execute, summarize, and look up artifact locations without manual spelunking.
 See `docs/notebook-pipeline.md`.
 - **Responsive composer** – the input box now buffers keystrokes locally (no more overwritten characters), expands up to 6 lines, scrolls internally when you paste large blocks of text, sanitizes clipboard junk (CR/LF/tabs) so borders never explode, and is backed by a deterministic `renderComposerView(value, cursor, width)` helper so layout/viewport changes are snapshot-tested.
+- **Global `agentui` binary** – after building once, run `npm install -g .` (or `npm link`) to expose an `agentui` command that launches the TUI from whatever directory you invoke it in.
+Change the prefix later with `npm run bin:set -- <new-name>` and re-link.
 - **Inline CLI mode** via `npm run agent -- "prompt"` for deterministic testing.
-- **Reasoning visibility control**: the model emits `ReasoningVisible: yes|no` before every response so greetings stay clean while multi-step/tool work streams a dim gray plan.
+- **Reasoning visibility control**: the model emits `ReasoningVisible: yes|no` before every response; reasoning is buffered until the flag arrives so trivial replies stay clean and multi-step/tool work streams a dim gray plan without flicker.
 - **Natural-language action summaries** so the Actions list reads like “Listed / (23 entries)” instead of raw JSON blobs.
 - **Reasoning → Actions → Answer parity** between the TUI and CLI: both surfaces stream plan updates, normalized tool summaries, and a final conversational answer sourced from the same structured event pipeline.
 - **Robust path highlighting** keeps entire filenames/paths cyan (even when the agent returns bare filenames like `sprint1_plan.md`) without lighting up random sentences.